Propane vs. Natural Gas vs. Heating Oil: Niagara Home Heating Fuel Comparison

 Electricity use for home heating in Niagara

-Electric heat pump systems for home heating are gaining popularity in Niagara.
-Since 2019, the number of homes heating with electricity increased from 911,445 to 1,365,710, a 50% change.
+Electric heat pump systems for home heating are increasing in demand in Niagara.
+Since 2018, the number of homes heating with electricity shot up from 890,554 to 1,365,710, a 53% change.

 Adoption of solar home heating systems in Niagara

-Out of all fuels, solar is the safest for the environment.
-With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Today, 16,434 homes in Niagara are heated with active solar arrays.
-This is a 89% gain from 2019, when 8,697 homes had active solar heating.
+Solar is the most environmentally friendly of all heating fuels.
+With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+Now, 16,434 homes in Niagara are heated with active solar arrays.
+This is a 173% gain from 2018, when 6,022 homes used active solar heating.

 Niagara County Heating Oil Trends